Nithish-code17/documind-ai/README.md

 \- Upload one or more PDF documents

 \- Extract text from uploaded PDFs
-\- Split documents into semantic chun
+\- Split documents into semantic ch

 \- Generate embeddings using Sentence Transformers